alfonsobries/vue-tailwind-docs/content/settings.md

 # Override default settings

-All the components on this library have default settings added as component props according to how understand those settings are most commonly used.
+All the components on this library have default settings added as component props according to how I understand those settings are most commonly used.

 I am aware that in many cases is useful to change the default value, so you don't need to add the prop over and over when needed.
 ## When to use this feature